cashubtc/nuts/tests/10-tests.md

 Both strings are the prefix followed by base64url (no padding) of the JSON shown; the JSON is not canonical, so decoders parse rather than compare.
 Amounts are JSON integers.

 **Signing package.** The [auditable lock](#worked-example-auditable-lock-with-disclosure) spent through its one leaf as the sole input of the [swap](#transaction-transcripts) (8 sat in, two 4-sat outputs).
-The package carries the transaction's inputs and outputs, and one spend awaiting signatures; `path` is empty because the tree has one leaf, and there is no `E` or `slots` because the key is not blinded:
+The package carries the transaction's inputs (by `Y`, as the transcript does; the spend entry names its proof's secret) and outputs, and one spend awaiting signatures; `path` is empty because the tree has one leaf, and there is no `E` or `slots` because the key is not blinded:

 ```json
 {